loisft/loisft.github.io/_pages/about.md

 See the "Research" page for a list of works.

 ## contact
-my-first-name dot my-last-name at kuleuven.be
+my-first-name dot my-last-name at univ-lille.fr

 In my native language (French), my first name is gender neutral.
 Its pronouciation is close to that of Louis in English but is different: in ˈluːɪs you have to replace uː by əʊ (like the final o in tomato) to get ˈləʊɪs (and pronounce the final s if you did not).